-An invalidity suit was filed by Greenpeace on 2004, in the German Federal Patent Court against a German patent DE 197568664 assigned to Dr Oliver Brustle of the University of Bonn.
+An invalidity suit was filed by Greenpeace in 2004, in the German Federal Patent Court against a German patent DE 197568664 assigned to Dr. Oliver Brustle of the University of Bonn.
 The patent DE 197568664 was filed on 19th December 1997, disclosing a treatment against Parkinson’s disease.
 The treatment involved the use of embryonic stem cells for five days after fertilization.
 The product was obtained from embryonic stem cells at the Blastocyst stage of neural progenitor cells, isolated and purified, and was able to fight against Parkinson’s disease.

-The ECJ referral originated from an appeal brought by Dr Oliver Brustle against the decision of the German Federal Patent Court that his patent was invalid.
+The ECJ referral originated from an appeal brought by Dr. Oliver Brustle against the decision of the German Federal Patent Court that his patent was invalid.

 In Europe, the Biotechnology Directive (98/44/EC) (the Directive) rules out patentability for certain inventions, including “uses of human embryos for industrial or commercial purposes”.
-Accordingly, the ECJ was asked by the German Federal Court of Justice for its interpretation of the concept of a “human embryo”, which is not defined in the Directive, under European law in order to determine whether Dr Brustle’s patent should be excluded from patentability.
+Accordingly, the ECJ was asked by the German Federal Court of Justice for its interpretation of the concept of a “human embryo”, which is not defined in the Directive, under European law in order to determine whether Dr. Brustle’s patent should be excluded from patentability.

-Additionally, the Court felt that it would be wrong to characterize a totipotent cell as an embryo because an embryo quickly develops into a blastocyst made up of pluripotent cells, which further develops into all kinds of cells to form different organs of the human body, as disclosed in the invention covered in Dr Brustle’s patent.
+Additionally, the Court felt that it would be wrong to characterize a totipotent cell as an embryo because an embryo quickly develops into a blastocyst made up of pluripotent cells, which further develops into all kinds of cells to form different organs of the human body, as disclosed in the invention covered in Dr. Brustle’s patent.

 But Advocate General did not agree that pluripotent embryonic stem cells not regarded as “human embryos” because they do not in themselves have the capacity to develop into a human being, but that inventions relating to pluripotent stem cells can be patentable only if they are not obtained to the detriment of an embryo, whether its destruction or its modification.
-Article 6(2)(c) of Directive 98/44 must be interpreted as meaning that: “any human ovum after fertilisation, any non-fertilised human ovum into which the cell nucleus from a mature human cell has been transplanted, and any non-fertilised human ovum whose division and further development have been stimulated by parthenogenesis constitute a ‘human embryo’”.
+Article 6(2)(c) of Directive 98/44 must be interpreted as meaning that: “any human ovum after fertilization, any non-fertilized human ovum into which the cell nucleus from a mature human cell has been transplanted, and any non-fertilized human ovum whose division and further development have been stimulated by parthenogenesis constitute a ‘human embryo’”.
 Hence the Court held that a “human embryo” should be considered from the fertilization stage to the initial totipotent cells and to the entire process of the development and formation of the human body, which includes the blastocyst.

 The second objection for patentability of Brutle’s invention was: